rsprouse/pglex/README.md

 1. For Elasticsearch domain name choose 'pglex'.
 1. It is not necessary to enable a custom endpoint.
-1. For the least expensive operation choose the smallest instance type, t2.small.elasticsearch, and set the number of nodes to 1.
+1. For the least expensive operation choose the smallest instance type, `t2.small.elasticsearch`, and set the number of nodes to 1.
 AWS recommends more redundancy (nodes) for production services, but in practice we have found this minimal setup has been sufficient for our needs and has been reliable.
 If your ES domain requires more resources you can increase the number and size of your instances types easily in the management console.
+Make sure you understand AWS pricing for these machine instances so that you can estimate the costs associated with the pglex service.
 1. For data node storage select type 'EBS', EBS volume type 'General purpose (SSD)', and storage size per node '10' GiB.
 1. Do not enable dedicated master nodes.